 Murray saw the greatest increase in the number of reported rapes in the past five years in Salt Lake County, federal crime statistics show.

 According to the FBI Uniform Crime Report, there were 25 reported rapes in Murray, compared to none in 2006.
-Salt Lake City was second, going from 95 reported rapes in 2006 to 119 in 2011 for a 25 percent increase.
+Salt Lake City was second, going from 95 reported rapes in 2006 to 119 in 2011, a 25 percent increase.

 Layton reported a 7 percent decrease in rape, from 30 to 28 in the same five-year period.
 It was followed by Kaysville, which saw rape decline 29 percent, from seven to five.